I think Poland offers some of the best hikes in Europe. To prove that bold statement I gathered some of the most beautiful hiking trails in Poland.

 It's best to climb this mountain on the blue trail which starts in Szczyrk on the main road.

 By the way, Szczyrk mountain resort is a popular ski destination and summer mountain resort.
-It may be a great option for a weekend getaway and it's also one of the best day trips from Krakow - it's located just 2-hour drive from the city.
+It may be a great option for a weekend getaway and it's also one of the best day trips from Krakow - it's located just a 2-hour drive from the city.

-Generally there are lots of hiking trails in Silesian Beskids, so we have a lot of flexibility when it comes to planning the hikes.
+Generally, there are lots of hiking trails in Silesian Beskids, so we have a lot of flexibility when it comes to planning the hikes.
 Trails are well-marked and it's practically impossible to get lost there.

 Route: Sromowce Niżne village → Trzy Korony mountain hut → Szopka pass → Trzy Korony peak → Kosarzyska fork → Sromowce Niżne village